 • Flattened forehead.

 • Down Syndrome symptoms include developmental delays, which vary in severity.

 • Low muscle tone.

-• A large tongue that may protrude slightly from the mouth.
+• There may be a large tongue that might protrude slightly from the mouth.

 • Broad hands with shortened fingers.